Horseradish: How to Plant, Harvest & Serve It

-Tricia plants and harvests horseradish in our new video.
+Tricia plants and harvests horseradish in our video.

 Once you plant horseradish you’ll always have it, so it’s worth your gardening energy to get started.
 Horseradish is hardy to USDA zone 3.

-Choose a sunny spot (or part-shade if you must) and give the horseradish crowns well-drained soil and our PrimeStart Booster Blend (for robust roots) at planting time.
+Choose a sunny spot (or part-shade if you must) and give the horseradish crowns well-drained soil and our PrimeStart Booster Blend at planting time.